mh-cbon/go-msi/README.e.md

 - A windows machine (see [here](https://github.com/mh-cbon/go-msi/blob/master/appveyor-recipe.md) for an appveyor file, see [here](https://github.com/mh-cbon/go-msi/blob/master/unice-recipe.md) for unix friendly users)
 - wix >= 3.10 (may work on older release, but it is untested, feel free to report)
-- you must add wix bin to your PATH
+- you must add wix bin to your `PATH`
+- use `check-env` sub command to get a report.

 ### Workflow